glasgowm148/ergonaut-handbook/ErgoSwap.md

 1. Swaps & Gateways in Q2
 1. Full-fledged DEX ~2022

-Ergo has the built-in atomic exchange for its custom, first-class citizen tokens already implemented.
+Ergo has the built-in atomic exchange for its custom, first-class citizen tokens built into the core,